HarishKumar-005/ARVR_SolarSystem/README.md

 Hackathon Experience"

-I built this project as part of Hack Forge 1.0, a national-level hackathon, with my team LEAPING MIND.
+I built this project as part of Hack Forge 1.0 Team ID: TEM8283, a national-level hackathon, with my team LEAPING MIND.
 This event was a fantastic opportunity to explore innovative AR/VR solutions for education.

 Features: